gtri/rapid-modeling-tools/ingrid-quick-start/README.md

 Ingrid understands Cameo models through their Excel representation and the accompanying modeling pattern.
 Ingrid will detect the differences between the original, termed baseline, and a new file, the update.

 Now create a duplicate of the `Composition Example Original.xlsx` and name it `Composition Example Updated.xlsx`.
-At this point, the duplicate Excel file represents a file sent to SMEs or the customer to canvas new data as the project matures.
+At this point, the duplicate Excel file represents a file sent to a SME or the customer to canvas new data as the project matures.
 Open `Composition Example Updated.xlsx` and create a new tab named `Renames`.

 ![](images/updated-all-sheets.png)